-Incorporating Inquiry-Based Learning through Project-Based Learning (PBL) at Oakridge International School
+Incorporating Inquiry-Based Learning through Project

 - 13 November 2024

-At Oakridge International School, we’re committed to fostering real-world learning experiences that help our students become confident, knowledgeable, and adaptable problem-solvers.
 Through Project-Based Learning (PBL), students develop critical skills by exploring challenges and issues they are likely to face beyond the classroom.
 Our aim is to nurture lifelong learners who are resilient, reflective, and unafraid to take on challenges.

 Project Theme: “Who We Are” For our recent PBL unit, we engaged our young learners in an inquiry project centered on the question: “How can we make ourselves and those around us healthier?”
 Through hands-on research and collaborative projects, students worked on finding practical, scientifically-informed solutions to improve well-being within the school community.